Nwachinemere7/Saving-NumPy-Files/README.md

 np.savez() method and
 np.savetxt() method

-Details of the steps taken and the code are contained in the .ipynd files.
+Details of the steps taken and the code are contained in the .ipynb files.

 cheers